Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 1. What does Philadelphia's tree canopy look like?
 2. Where are neighborhoods at with achieving the 30% goal?
-3. What are the risk factors for tree canopy loss?
+3. How does tree canopy change vary by demographic?
 4. How do current patterns of tree canopy coverage and loss reflect disinvestment as a result of redlining and older planning practices?
-5. Where and how should Parks and Recreation and other tree planting organizations intervene?

 ## 1. Existing tree canopy and tree canopy change